SimiaCryptus/qqn-optimizer/docs/paper/combined.md

 intuition with mathematical rigor.
 Our contributions include both theoretical insights and practical performance improvements.

-Our empirical validation across 5,460 optimization runs on 26 benchmark problems demonstrates:
+Our empirical validation across 26 benchmark problems demonstrates:

-1. **Superior Robustness**: QQN achieves 84.6% success rate compared to 76.9% for L-BFGS and 61.2% for Adam.
-On ill-conditioned problems like Rosenbrock, QQN achieves 100% convergence while L-BFGS fails 40% of the time.
+1. **Superior Robustness**: QQN-Backtracking achieves 85.4% success rate compared to 72.1% for L-BFGS and 42.3% for Adam.
+On ill-conditioned problems like Rosenbrock_10D, QQN achieves 100% convergence while L-BFGS fails completely.

 2. **Theoretical Foundation**: Rigorous proofs establish global convergence under mild assumptions and local superlinear convergence matching quasi-Newton methods.

 3. **Practical Simplicity**: The algorithm requires no problem-specific hyperparameters and admits a concise implementation, making it accessible to practitioners.
+4. **Problem-Specific Excellence**: QQN variants dominate on non-convex smooth problems while remaining competitive on convex problems, providing a robust general-purpose optimizer.

 The simplicity of QQN's core insight—that quadratic interpolation provides the natural geometry for combining